 3. I buy series 4 W&N tubes whenever on a good special… looks like I don’t need to do this for a while – I have many CBD and CTL tubes…and I am glad I have the old stock as well!

-I have numerous additional tubes that we given to me as bonus from Daniel Smith or because I bought the entire quin set when it was on special because it was worth it… and well, I know I love testing colour.
+I have numerous additional tubes that have beeb given to me as bonus from Daniel Smith or because I bought the entire quin set when it was on special because it was worth it… and well, I know I love testing colour.
 Some of these tubes are from my first order when I went by paint name not pigments.

-I also bought some schmincke tubes on special to test them out as a cheaper alternative for beginners…
+I also bought some Schmincke tubes on special to test them out as a cheaper alternative for beginners…

 AND you can see that I now have a wonderful tube wringer which is going to be one of the most useful tools I have purchased in a while.

-I can’t tell you how fun it is to look up and see all my paint on the wall like that… I love being organised but it is a long process that I am going through at the moment to de clutter and find a home for everything that is worth keeping.
+I can’t tell you how fun it is to look up and see all my paint on the wall like that… I love being organised but it is a long process that I am going through at the moment to de-clutter and find a home for everything that is worth keeping.

 Now… when my dad makes something for me, there is always a story attached.
 He finds something in his shed to use that has a story.
 The story with this unit is rather special.